Shubhamai/pytorch-mobilenet/README.md

 - In `MobileNetV1` paper, there was no mention of using `ReLU6` as activation function, but since I found most blogs and resources using ReLU6,  I decided to use that by default.
 But in case, I added an extra parameter `use_relu6` ( defaults to `true` ) in allows the option to either use `ReLU` or `ReLU6`.
   - Update: Turns out it is mentioned in the `MobileNetv2` paper.
 - In `MobileNetV2`, the paper mentions about 3.4 million parameters as a default model, but I have been unable to reproduce that, currently, the model has about 3.17 million parameters.
+  - Update: While comparing it to the torchvision mobilenetv2, I found out that some batchnorm layers were missing.
+Now it has around 3.5 million parameters.

 ## Acknowledgements

-I found these resources helpful to understand MobileNet and Depthwise Seperable Convolution
+I found these resources helpful to understand MobileNet and Depthwise Separable Convolution

 - MobileNetV1
     - [MobileNet Research Paper Walkthrough](https://youtu.be/HD9FnjVwU8g) by Rahul Deora